Aleksandr-Barabanov-DE/aboutMe/README.md

 - **Short-term Goals**:
   - Become proficient in full-stack development with React and Node.js.
-  - Improve skills in **TypeScript** to build more scalable and maintainable applications.
+  - Deepen skills in **TypeScript** to build more scalable and maintainable applications.
-  - Complete a **Redux** course to handle more complex state management.
+  - Complete a Redux course to improve complex state management skills.
   - Contribute to open-source projects related to **UI/UX design** and **JavaScript frameworks**.

 - **Long-term Goals**:
-  - Transition into a full-stack developer role, specializing in **JavaScript** ecosystems.
   - Deepen expertise in **UI/UX animations** using **GSAP** and **Figma** to create more engaging user experiences.
   - Work on larger commercial projects that involve **API integration**, **real-time data processing**, and **high scalability**.
   - Continue contributing to **open-source** projects and expanding my network in the developer community.